Steve-Calvert.co.uk

 Directed by Robert Young

 Once they have finished with the count the villagers start on Anna and proceed to give her the thrashing of her life.
-Mueller cannot stand to see this happening though, and he steps in to save his wife who then spits in his face before rushing off to join her lover in the castle.
-The Count is finished, of course, but unlike in most vampire films he has not turned to dust.
-He is just lying there, in his coffin, still wearing his horrific shirt and with the world's biggest splinter in his chest.
+Mueller cannot stand to see this happening, so he steps in to save his wife, who then spits in his face before rushing off to join her lover in the castle.
+The count is finished, of course, but, unlike in most vampire films, he has not turned to dust.
+He is in his coffin, still wearing his horrific shirt, with the world's biggest splinter in his chest.

-The film then jumps forward by fifteen years and finds the village of Stetl quarantined because a strange plague is killing the villagers left, right and centre.
+The film then jumps forward by fifteen years and finds the village of Stetl quarantined because a strange plague is killing the villagers.
 The inhabitants of the neighbouring villages have set up roadblocks and done a pretty good job of cordoning off the whole area.
 If anyone tries to leave Stetl they are shot.
 Strangely though, the roadblocks seem to have done little to prevent the Circus of the Night from arriving in the village.

-The only thing that annoyed me a little while watching Vampire Circus is the fact that the Count's body never decomposed.
-In the majority of vampire films-Hammer ones included-once the vampire has been staked he or she turns to dust and becomes Dyson fodder.
-So why should this film play by different rules?
+The only thing that annoyed me a little while watching Vampire Circus is the fact that the count's body never decomposed.
+In the majority of vampire films—Hammer ones included—once the vampire has been staked he or she turns to dust, so why should this film play by different rules?
 Fifteen years later Mitterhaus still looks relatively healthy and there is not so much as a speck of dust on his whiter than white and very tasteless shirt!
 Crazy!
 Overall though, I like this film and, as I said earlier, I think that most Hammer fans will like it too.
-A few of them may even like the Count's shirt, I doubt it, but stranger things have happened.
+A few of them may even like the count's shirt, I doubt it, but stranger things have happened.

 CAST